 Friends of Casco Bay was one of a large number of nonprofits here in Maine and across the country that were affected by a security breach at Blackbaud, a third-party provider of our database.
 Blackbaud experienced a ransomware attack that occurred between February and May of this year.

 We are assured by Blackbaud that no credit card or bank account information was stolen.
 Furthermore, Friends of Casco Bay does not collect or record other personal information, such as social security numbers or driver’s license numbers.
 Blackbaud informed us that the compromised data that cybercriminals did have access to may have included demographic information, such as our donors’ contact information and giving history with our organization.
+People can also check out electric power grid cyber security system, if they need cyber security systems.

 According to Blackbaud, the company paid for the cybercriminals’ confirmed destruction of the copy of the stolen information.
 Based on the nature of the incident, their research, and third party (including law enforcement) investigation, Blackbaud has stated that “there is no reason to believe that any data went beyond the cybercriminal, was or will be misused, or will be disseminated or otherwise made available publicly.”
 You can read Blackbaud’s official statement here.